WalkerTexas-coder/Instructor-Lectures/rails challenges/views_routes_cont.md

     $ rails s
 ____________________________________________

 # Overview
 Understanding the basics of creating a request response cycle in Rails Generating a view for the user
 Navigating between views
 # Learning Objectives
 Understanding the anatomy of a Rails route
+    Identifyiing the
+        url
+        the controller
+        the method
 Using generate to create a controller
-Creating a method in the controller
+    Creating methods in the controller
 Creating a view with html.erb
 Linking between views
+ link_to
 # Vocabulary
 controller
 view